-The RE department at Arthur Mellows is an enthusiastic and thriving department that comprises of 3 specialist RE teachers and a number non specialist teachers.
+The RE department at Arthur Mellows is an enthusiastic and thriving department that comprises of 2 specialist RE teachers and a number of non specialist teachers.
 The RE department is a popular department with growing numbers of students opting to take RE GCSE Full course and Philosophy and Ethics A Level.

 The RE department has three rooms dedicated to the subject in the Humanities block.
 Each classroom is equipped with electronic whiteboards and DVD players.
 We are a well-resourced department with up to date text books, shared power points, and DVD’s for each Key Stage.
 We also have a wealth of religious artefacts to engage students and help bring their learning to life.
-The department also has a video camera which is used to record role plays and students’ presentations.

 Key Stage 3